eniagreen/botml/README.md

 Conditional branches are instructions that direct the bot to another part of the dialogue based on test conditions.

-Conditional breanches start with `---` and listen for all typed information then test it with all cases.
+Conditional branches start with `---` and listen for all typed information then test it with all cases.
 Each case being separated by `---`:

 ```
 ---